PreOS-Security/fwaudit/README.md

 ## Usage

+The help and --list_tools options can be run without sudo:

-$ sudo python2 ./fwaudit.py -h
+$ ./fwaudit.py -h

 Gives: